Skip to main content

 ...AND TO BRING PEOPLE TOGETHER.

-SHAMS and DCAF were among the first organizations in Palestine to successfully bring together the security sector, civil society organizations, grassroots organizations, activists, and citizens.
+SHAMS and DCAF were among the first organizations in the Occupied Palestinian Territory to successfully bring together the security sector, civil society organizations, grassroots organizations, activists, and citizens.
 It was a challenge because the concept of civil society working hand-in-hand with security forces was difficult for some people to grasp.
 They misunderstood SHAMS role and thought Dr. Rahal and his team were spies working for the Intelligence Services.
 Dr. Rahal overcame this confusion through the credibility and expertise of SHAMS members and DCAF staff.
 “Programme and project managers, coordinators -- they were all there to stand behind us in the field to provide good advice,” says Dr. Rahal.

 Since 2007, SHAMS has held open sessions between citizens and the Force in focus groups and the media, and organized training sessions and conferences to bridge the gap between both sides.
 Both citizens and officers have received training in SSG/R, human rights, democracy, and community safety.